 What Is Recursion?

 The most important thing about the recursion is it should have the base case to terminate the recursion.
-As the recursive function calls itself continuously, it is always possible that the program goes into the infinite loop.
+As the recursive function calls itself continuously, it is always possible that the program goes into an infinite loop.
 So if we create the terminate base case using the if..else statement, the program will check the base case condition every time and prevent going into the infinite loop.

-How Does Recursion Work?
+How does Recursion Work?

-The recursion process divides the problem into the subtask as a function and continuously calls the same function again to get one step closer to the final solution.
+The recursion process divides the problem into subtasks as a function and continuously calls the same function again to get one step closer to the final solution.
 This process continues until we find the final solution to the problem.
-Each time the part of the solution is found, it is stored in the form of stack data structure in the memory and at last, popped out to get the final solution.
+Each time the part of the solution is found, it is stored in the form of a stack data structure in the memory and at last, popped out to get the final solution.

 The figure below shows how recursion works by calling the recursive function again and again.